 Wild camping on Mt Snowdon summit

 We chose to hike up Snowdon late the night before and wild camp.
-It was an awesome experience camping at the top of the highest mountain in Wales.
+An awesome experience camping at the top of the highest mountain in Wales.

-On the positive side, you start as soon as the sun rises from the official start point, Snowdon summit.
+On the positive side, you start as soon as the sun rises from, Snowdon summit.
 Saving you the 1.5-2 hour hike up the mountain at the start of the challenge.

-But to flip it, to the negative side, camping means you need to carry your camping equipment (I have the Vango Banshee 200, a two-man tent).
-As well as sleeping bag and Thermarest mat.
+But on the negative side, camping means you need to carry your camping equipment (I took my Vango Banshee 200, a two-person tent).
+As well as a sleeping bag and Thermarest mat.
 Not only do you need to carry it to the top of Snowdon, you’ll also have to carry it all along the second and third peaks (including the tricky knife-edge route along Crib Goch) until you descend the mountain range.

 To save on weight, I opted not to carry gas and cooking equipment but instead took some cold food.
 Great I had less weight but not so good my evening meal before the big challenge was pretty rubbish.